Skip to content

 --terminal <mode> Overrides the default terminal behavior.
 Modes include tab, window, inplace, and echo.
 See Terminal Support for details.

---init <script> Runs a setup script in the new terminal session.
-Ideal for installing dependencies or copying config files.
-See Init Scripts.
+--init <script> Runs a setup script in the new terminal session (maps to session_init hook).
+Ideal for environment setup and shell configuration.
+See Lifecycle Hooks.

---after-init <script> Runs a command after the init script completes.
+--after-init <script> Runs a command after the session_init script completes.
 Perfect for starting a dev server or an AI agent.

 --ignore-same-session Forces autowt to create a new terminal, even if a session for that worktree already exists.